ghostunnel/ghostunnel/README.md

 ### Build

+We use [glide](https://github.com/Masterminds/glide) to manage dependencies.
+Use `go get github.com/Masterminds/glide` or `brew install glide` to install it first.

-To build ghostunnel and run tests:
+Then, build ghostunnel and run tests:

     make build
     make test

-To update vendored dependencies:
+If you want to update vendored dependencies:

     make update-depends